jckhang/rossman_store/README.md

 * Salse Prediction [Yuxiang Zhang, Ding Ma]

-** Instructions for how to fork and update can be found online, or visit the following website.
+### Instructions on how to fork and update can be found online, or visit the following website.

 https://help.github.com/articles/syncing-a-fork/